sg1888/postfix-m365-relay/docs/MICROSOFT-SETUP.md

 ## 5. Upload only the public certificate

 Start the container with its state volume.
-On first boot it generates an RSA-4096 key and prints the public certificate and SHA-1 thumbprint.
-Upload the public PEM under **App registrations → Certificates & secrets → Certificates**.
+On first boot it generates an RSA-4096 key and writes the public certificate to `./mail-relay/microsoft365-app-public-cert.pem` (SHA-1 thumbprint alongside in `microsoft365-app-cert-thumbprint.txt`).
+Upload that public PEM under **App registrations → Certificates & secrets → Certificates**.
 Never upload, email, or copy the private key from the volume.
+Once Microsoft accepts the certificate the relay removes the export automatically and rotates the certificate itself thereafter — this is the only manual certificate step.

 The container retries token minting.
 After propagation completes, it submits without a mailbox password.